Federal Reserve's FOMC interest rate meeting agenda, latest interest rates, policy path, meeting review, inflation trend (2025)

 · U.S. debt unsustainable

---Not wanting to significantly tighten the financial environment when the economy is fragile, U.S. debt is on an unsustainable path.”
+- Not wanting to tighten financial conditions sharply at a time of economic weakness, U.S. debt is on an unsustainable path.”

 For a complete analysis of this meeting, please refer to: Federal Reserve's May interest-rate decision: Recession risks have been noted but have not yet been reflected in the economy